Azure Public Cloud Update Infrastructure 101

 Solution: Understand which hosts need to be accessed for SLE instance registration and software updates; Create a new security rule to allow connections from the SLE instance to these specific hosts.

 A Pay-As-You-Go SLE instance (client) must be able to connect to a Region (metadata) server during registration.
 The instance must also connect to an Update server to complete registration and when installing new SUSE software or applying patches.
-Connections to these servers over TCP port 443 must be allowed.
+Connections to these servers over TCP port 80 and 443 must be allowed.

 The IP addresses of the Region servers used by a SLE instance are located in the “